Keyboard shortcuts

 done

 The first field in the heartbeat file is a monotonically increasing loop counter.
 If it stops advancing, the observer is wedged or dead.
+Each update uses an exclusively-created mode-0600 tempfile plus an atomic same-directory rename, so stale files and symlinks are never opened or truncated.
+The parent directory should still be writable only by the observer account.

 Prometheus uptime scraper